Vol.2..Norwegian Farmer’s Son..January 21st

 “Ya wanna step outside?!!”

-Longtime classmates, or not, I saw the behavior of “James” to be rude, crude, lewd and unacceptable.
-Sensing a “damsel in distress”, I quietly twisted my torso, in the student desk, to face “James” and said, “Why don’t you just give her back what belongs to her and quit buggin’ her.”
-“What’s it to you KID??!!”, blurted back my hormonal combatant.
+Longtime classmates, or not, I saw the behavior of ‘James’ to be rude, crude, lewd and unacceptable.
+Sensing a ‘damsel in distress’, I quietly twisted my torso, in the student desk, to face ‘James’ and said, “Why don’t you just give her back what belongs to her and quit buggin’ her.”
+To which he angrily retorted, “What’s it to you KID??!!” as the taunt was blurted back by my hormonal combatant.
 I once again restated my directive to the boisterous bully, to which he retorted, “Ya wanna step outside in the hall?
 Ya wanna fight?”.
 I responded, “There’s no need to fight, just do as I ask!”
-Even though “James” was easily a full head taller than me, and likely could have pounded me senseless, I stood my ground and re-addressed my demand for the return of the poor girl’s belongings.
+Even though ‘James’ was easily a full head taller than me, and likely could have pounded me senseless, I stood my ground and re-addressed my demand for the return of the poor girl’s belongings.
 Having called his bluff, he said to the young lady, “Awww, you’re no fun!!” and gave her back what was rightly hers.

 2NFS 1.14j